woodyistaken/Eluvio/README.md

 ## How it works
 1. **Loads all binary files** into memory
-2. **Compares each pair of files** using a dynamic programming approach to find the longest common substring between them
+2. **Compares each pair of files** using a dynamic programming approach to find the longest common substring between the pair
 3. Uses **parallelization** for these comparisons to improve performance
 4. Returns:
     - The **length** of the longest common substring